xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+   -- bug (gil)     Fix first frame and last frame buttons so the grid will scroll.
+Fixes #544.
    -- enh (keithsw) Add Music Effect
    -- enh (keithsw) Add Note On sub effect to VU Meter - Like On but you can filter the notes it responds to -- enh (keithsw) Add Note Level Pulse sub effect to VU Meter - Like Level Pulse but you can filter the notes it responds to